Nariod/ronflex/README.md

 # Ronflex
-Rust offensive tool to suspend all known AV/EDRs processes, using the undocumented NtSuspendProcess API.
+Rust offensive tool to suspend all known AV/EDRs processes, using syscalls and the undocumented NtSuspendProcess API.
 Made with <3 for pentesters.

 ## WARNING
 Ronflex suspends all known AV/EDRs and other security products processes.
 There is a high chance that the system will be unstable after Ronflex did its thing !
+Use at your own risks.

+## Known limitations
+At the moment, this tool is not able to suspend processes protected by either Windows "Anti-Tamper" protection or "Credential Guard".

+## Todo
+- [x] Loop over known processes to suspend them
+- [x] Support for a specific process target
+- [x] Move the NtSuspendProcess and NtClose API calls to syscalls
+- [ ] Move the remaining API calls to syscalls
+- [ ] Embbed a method to bypass Windows Anti-Tamper protection

 # Quick start

+## Binary
+If you're in a  hurry, you will find a ready to deploy x64 binary for Windows.
+However, you should take time to compile it yourself.
 ## Cross-compile from Linux

 Install and configure Rust: